pilgreen/us-maps/README.md

 Additionally, the target will create a *us* folder at root with individual TopoJSON files for each object.

 ### make states/%.json

-The states wildcard will generate a merged topojson file for a single state with the following objects:
+The states wildcard uses the state FIPS code to generate a merged topojson file for a single state with the following objects:

 + state: The state boundary
 + counties: The county boundaries